Lacrosse Analyst/College Sports Reporter

-Kessenich is a frequent contributor to ESPNU.com and Inside Lacrosse Magazine, and is actively involved with “First Stick”, a non-profit that introduces urban schools and athletes to the game of lacrosse.
-He is also a columnist on college lacrosse in the spring for the Baltimore Sun.
+Kessenich contributes to Inside Lacrosse Magazine, and is actively involved with “First Stick”, a non-profit that introduces urban schools and athletes to the game of lacrosse.
+He was also a columnist on college lacrosse for the Baltimore Sun.

 Kessenich played one year of professional lacrosse with the Baltimore Thunder in 1999, and at the amateur level for the storied Mount Washington Lacrosse Club.